alexk195/drv8313_sw/README.md

 The DRV8313 provides three individually controllable half-H-bridge drivers.
 The device is intended to drive a three-phase brushless-DC motor, although it can also be used to drive other loads.
 It has built-in thermal protection and indicates errors by a fault pin.
 Also built-in comparator can be used to check for certain current limit.

-The board can be populated with additional larger capacitor to stabilize supply voltage if driving higher loads.
-Solder a capacitor to C6 with about 100µF then.
+The board can be populated with additional larger capacitor C6 to stabilize supply voltage if driving higher loads.
+In this case you can solder an electrolytic capacitor to C6 of about 100µF (minus near the board edge).

 Folders:
   * PSoC5: simple example project which demonstrates how to use the DRV8313 board to drive BLDC motor using Cypress PSoC5 Kit.